phoet/asin/README.md

 Have a look at the [RDOC](http://rdoc.info/projects/phoet/asin) for this project, if you like browsing some docs.

-The gem runs smoothly with Rails 3 and is tested against multiple rubies.
+The gem runs smoothly with Rails and is tested against multiple rubies.
 See *.travis.yml* for details.

 ## Upgrading from Version 1.x

-Version 2 removes all the SimpleXXX classes in favor of Hashie::Rash.
+Version 2 removes all the SimpleXXX classes in favor of [Hashie::Rash](https://github.com/tcocca/rash).

-The old api is available if you require the ASIN::Adapter
+The old API is available if you require `ASIN::Adapter`:

     require 'asin'
     require 'asin/adapter'

-It's also a good starting point for looking into writing your own API adapter.
+It's also a good starting point for looking into writing your own asin-adapter.

 ## Installation

     gem install asin
-    gem install httpclient # optional, see HTTPI
+    gem install curb # optional, see HTTPI

 or in your Gemfile:

     gem 'asin'
-    gem 'httpclient' # optional, see HTTPI
+    gem 'curb' # optional, see HTTPI

 ## Configuration

-Rails style initializer (config/initializers/asin.rb):
+Rails style initializer (`config/initializers/asin.rb`):

     ASIN::Configuration.configure do |config|
       config.secret        = 'your-secret'